Food Distributor vs. Food Wholesaler: What's the Difference?

 Distributors might also offer logistical services for manufacturers (such as storing their goods) as part of their ongoing deal.
 They typically hold large quantities of stock in warehouses and transport products to an extensive range of customers.

-Food distributors are also channel partners: they work with manufacturers to promote goods and sell them to retailers or the customer directly.
+Distributors are also channel partners: they work with manufacturers to promote goods and sell them to retailers or the customer directly.

 They form an official arrangement with the manufacturer to sell their goods, but can’t use said brand’s trade name.